lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

-# Complex models and textures
+# Chapter 08 - Complex models and textures

 In this chapter we will add support for loading complex 3D models which may include textures.